YJZhang77/Covid-git/README.md

 3. Death cases for counties

-4. BU data (may not represent here)
+4. BU data (may not represent here but on SCC)